d3b-center/annoFuse/inst/extdata/content_about.md

 ## News

-[Date of Launch].
-Welcome to ShinyFuse, an application for exploration of fusion output derived from [annoFuse](https://github.com/d3b-center/annoFuse)!
+2020-09-18 - Welcome to ShinyFuse, an application for exploration of fusion output derived from [annoFuse](https://github.com/d3b-center/annoFuse)!
+This feature is available from the package version `0.90.0`.

 ## Contact